Last updated on June 18th, 2025 at 06:46 pm

 If you have a boat in the water

-- If you are in a marina, ask about the marina’s policies in the event of an approaching storm.
+- If you are in a marina, ask about the marina’s storm policies.
 Many marinas will require you to remove your vessel.

-- If your boat is staying in the water, tie it down securely.
+- If your boat is staying in the water, tie it down securely but allow for major tide changes.

 - If your boat can be removed from the water, decide how and where you can store it in a storm.
 Sometimes that means moving the boat inland.
 Sometimes it means putting it in your garage or sheltering it between houses and using ground anchors.